University of Georgia Athletic Association

 Barbara began her career as an assistant to Leonard Postero and the Leonard’s Losers Radio Show.
 She was an office assistant for the Georgia Student Educational Fund and became Assistant Director.
 Barbara worked closely with area Georgia Bulldog Clubs and coordinated the Bulldog Road Tour as well as directed solicitations for the Georgia Educational Enhancement Fund (now the William C. Hartman, Jr. Fund named for her father), the Georgia Basketball Enhancement Fund, and the Gymnastics Endowment Fund.

 A native Athenian, Barbara earned an ABJ from the Henry W. Grady School of Journalism, University of Georgia, in 1973.
-Barbara has a son, Stuart, who will graduate from The Terry College of Business in spring 2013.
+Barbara has a son, Stuart, who graduated from The Terry College of Business in the spring of 2013.
 Her late daughter, Amanda, was a 2003 graduate of UGA with a degree in Spanish.

 Former University of Georgia quarterback Mike Cavan joined the UGA Athletic Association Development Office as a consultant in August, 2002.

 Cavan, who over the past 16 years has served as head football coach at Valdosta State, East Tennessee, and SMU, is a former star quarterback for the Bulldogs from 1968-70.
 As a sophomore in 1968 he led Georgia to an 8-0-2 record, the Southeastern Conference championship, and berth in the Sugar Bowl.
 He was named to the All-SEC Sophomore team by the Associated Press outpolling such stars as Archie Manning at Ole Miss and Scott Hunter at Alabama.